DexterHuang/Arclight-City/contribution/en/tutorial/gang-war.md

 ## Can I opt out of war?

-Gang leaders can toggle a member's war participation on or off.
+Gang leaders can turn a member's **permission to start war attacks** on or off.

-- There is a **1-hour cooldown** between participation changes for the same member.
+- There is a **1-hour cooldown** between permission changes for the same member.
-- Turning participation off stops that member from contributing war progress as an attacker.
+- Turning this permission off only stops that member from **starting** war attacks or refreshing their **engagement lock**.
-- It does **not** make that member untargetable while the gang is still in war mode.
+- It does **not** stop enemy gangs from attacking that member while the gang is still in war mode.
+- Leaders use this to stop a member from refreshing their lock so that member can be kicked safely once the lock clears.

+Enemies can still attack that member while the gang remains in war mode.
+This helps prevent abuse, like attacking in war and then immediately leaving or getting kicked to dodge retaliation or lockouts.

+Once the relevant cooldown and lock windows expire, that member can be removed, kicked, or leave normally.

-If your gang is in war, enemies can still attack you even when your own participation is disabled.
+If your gang is in war, enemies can still attack you even when your own permission to start war attacks is disabled.

 ## How do I enable or disable war mode?